Diving activities: Recreational activities

 Professional diving is done where the job is, but recreational divers have the freedom to choose where they dive, based on convenience, cost, their chosen underwater activities, and the characteristics of the environment at the available dive sites.
 Many recreational divers dive mainly in their home waters, but others will travel to sites where their preferences are more likely to be available.

 Scuba diving tourism is the industry based on servicing the requirements of recreational divers at destinations other than where they live.
 It includes aspects of training, equipment sales, rental and service, guided experiences and environmental tourism.

 Motivations to travel for scuba diving are complex and may vary considerably during the diver's development and experience.
 Participation can vary from once off to multiple dedicated trips per year over several decades.
 The popular destinations fall into several groups, including tropical reefs, shipwrecks and cave systems, each frequented by its own group of enthusiasts, with some overlap.
 Temperate and inland open water reef sites are generally dived by people who live relatively nearby.

 Shark tourism is a form of eco-tourism that allows people to dive with sharks in their natural environment.
 This benefits local shark populations by educating tourists and through funds raised by the shark tourism industry.
 People can get close to the sharks by freediving or scuba diving or by entering the water in a protective cage for more aggressive species.

 Scuba activities

-There are many recreational diving activities, and several equipment and environmental specialties which require skills additional to those provided by the entry level courses, These skills were originally developed by trial and error, but training programmes are offered by most diver training agencies for the convenience of the diver, and profit for the agency, or in the case of club oriented systems, for the overall benefit of the club communuty:
+There are many recreational diving activities, and several equipment and environmental specialties which require skills additional to those provided by the entry level courses, These skills were originally developed by trial and error, but training programmes are offered by most diver training agencies for the convenience of the diver, and profit for the agency, or in the case of club oriented systems, for the overall benefit of the club community: